NoxFly/node-webscrap/README.md

 Available in JS and TS.

-CommonJS is not supported, only ESM.
+CommonJS is not supported for now, only ESM.

 ```ts
 import { webscrap } from 'node-webscrap';